Vizzuality/aqueduct-flood/README.md

 3. Be sure to set the necessary environment variables in `.env.development.local`.
 Ask an established developer for help with this step.
 4. Run `docker-compose up` to build your image and fire up the container.
 Visit localhost:3030.
 Ctrl-C to stop.

+## Git Flow

+1. Create all new branches by branching off `develop`.
+2. Open pull requests against `develop` as well.
+3. Merge branches into `develop` when they are ready to be deployed for testing.
+4. When a change is ready to be deployed to the production website, merge `develop` into `main`.

 ## Deployment

 ### Deploying to staging